chtenb/chtenb.github.io/blog/lush.md

 Design in one sentence: type shell invocations with a UNIX-like syntax, but based on a lisp dialect that has programs and files as main language primitives.

+Lush is not intended as general purpose programming language.
+It's a shell language to link programs together.

 ## Program model

 **Primary Ways a Program Receives Input**